Professional edition active

 Hypomagnesemia is a rare cause of seizures, which may occur when the serum magnesium level is < 1.4 mEq/L (< 0.7 mmol/L).
 Hypomagnesemia often occurs with hypocalcemia and should be considered in neonates with hypocalcemia if seizures continue after adequate calcium therapy.

-Neonatal seizures may be familial; some have genetic causes.
+Neonatal seizures may have genetic causes.
 Benign familial neonatal convulsion is a potassium channelopathy inherited in an autosomal dominant pattern.
 Early infantile epileptic encephalopathy (Ohtahara syndrome) is a rare disorder associated with a variety of mutations.

 Symptoms and Signs of Neonatal Seizure Disorders